ovh/docs/pages/platform/kubernetes-k8s/installing-knative/guide.en-gb.md

 hello-world-00001   hello-world   100%             1            26m   3 OK / 4     True
 </code></pre>

-As we can see, by default, 100% of the traffic go the `hello-world-00001` revision.
+As we can see, by default, 100% of the traffic goes to the `hello-world-00001` revision.

 Now, we need to retrieve the route URL: